scipy/scipy/doc/source/tutorial/stats.rst

 :math:`\lambda` can be obtained by setting the ``scale`` keyword to :math:`1/\lambda`.

-Lets check the number and name of the shape parameters of the gamma distribution.
+Let's check the number and name of the shape parameters of the gamma distribution.
 (We know from the above that this should be 1.)

     >>> from scipy.stats import gamma